 After entering the plea and promising to complete the obligations above, the client moved to North Carolina.

 He spoke to several private attorneys about how he could fulfill the requirements of probation from North Carolina and one attorney told him to take the AB 541 program online and to also do the MADD VIP program online.
 The attorney who told him this did not tell our client that he needed judicial approval before doing so, so the client did both the program and the class online.
-However, he never filed it with the court.
+However, he never filed the proof of completion of the AB541 program or the MADD VIP with the court.

 The client also did not pay the court fines or fees.